tellnes/dhr2/Spec.md

 ### p
 _optional; default value depends_

 Indicates how the entry is prioritized.
-This is useful if there is more than one DHFR entry for a domain.
+This is useful if there is more than one DHR2 entry for a domain.
 If not set, it will have a negative value based on the `d`-tag based on the rules below.
 The higher the value the higher the priority.

 - If `d` is `*` (or not set), `p` will have default value `-3`
 - Or if `d` contains `*`, `p` will have default value `-2`